Pantone 448 C

 The Australian Department of Health initially referred to the colour as "olive green", but the name was changed after concerns were expressed by the Australian Olive Association.

-Since 2016, the same colour has also been used for plain cigarette packaging in many countries, including Belgium, Canada, France, Ireland, Israel, the Netherlands, Norway, New Zealand, Slovenia, Saudi Arabia, Singapore, Thailand, Turkey, the United Kingdom and Uruguay.
+Since 2016, the colour has been used for plain cigarette packaging in other countries, including Belgium, Canada, France, Finland, Ireland, Israel, the Netherlands, Norway, New Zealand, Slovenia, Saudi Arabia, Singapore, Thailand, Turkey, the United Kingdom and Uruguay.

-The colour has also been widely but erroneously reported as being known as "opaque couché"; in fact this is simply French for "layered opaque", in reference to being used on coated paper.
-The confusion may have arisen because "Pantone opaque couché" is the French name of a swatch library (palette) used in Adobe Illustrator containing this colour and intended for printing in solid ink colours on coated paper; in English this library is known as "Pantone solid coated".
+The colour has been widely but erroneously called "opaque couché"; the French for "layered opaque".
+The confusion may have arisen because "Pantone opaque couché" is the French name of a swatch library (palette) in Adobe Illustrator containing this colour, intended for printing in solid ink colours on coated paper.
+In English, this library is named "Pantone solid coated".